The way you live, what you eat and drink, and how you treat your body

 were less likely to fixate on food and body image after a dose of

+oxytocin.
+About one in every 150 teenage girls in the UK are affected by the condition.
+The eating disorders charity Beat said the finding was a long way from becoming a useable treatment.
+Oxytocin is a hormone released naturally during bonding, including sex, childbirth and breastfeeding.
 It has already been suggested as a treatment for a range of psychiatric disorders, and has been shown to help lower social anxiety in people with autism.

 Exposure to too many pizza and fried-food outlets can nearly double your chances of obesity, research suggests.